in Cornwall, Mark set up his first business in 1988, Global E., a music

 an increased majority and in May 2007 was promoted to Chairman of the

-influential Performance and Finance Scrutiny Committee, which oversees
+influential Performance and Finance Scrutiny Committee, which oversaw

 the Council's £620 million budget.